mmmavis/google-sheet-to-guidebook/README.md

 ### Step 6: Clean Up and Manual Fixes

-1. Go to Guidebook's Dashboard
+Go to Guidebook's Dashboard

-2. Use Spreadsheet as reference:
+1. Verify & fix "all day" session timing.
+Use Spreadsheet as reference:
     - Find "Saturday All Day" sessions and make sure their date, start time, and end time are properly set on Guidebook.
 Fix these values if needed.
     - Find "Sunday All Day" sessions and make sure their date, start time, and end time are properly set on Guidebook.
 Fix these values if needed.
     - Find "SAll Day Saturday & Sunday" sessions and make sure their date, start time, and end time are properly set on Guidebook.
 Fix these values if needed.
+2. Remove facilitator dupes from Guidebook.